Women's health clinic

 At AgeRejuvenation, we see every day how estrogen, progesterone, thyroid hormones, cortisol, and insulin shape how you feel from head to toe.
 Our goal is not just to put a label on your symptoms but to understand what is happening inside your body and build a plan that truly fits your life.

 For some women, that looks like irregular cycles and heavy bleeding.
-For others, it’s brain fog, stubborn weight gain, or feeling tired.
+For others, it is brain fog, stubborn weight gain, or feeling tired no matter how much you rest.
 Because the signs are so varied, it is easy to miss the bigger pattern unless someone steps back and looks at the whole picture.
+That is why thoughtful hormone replacement therapy for women begins with connecting symptoms, lab results, and personal history instead of treating each complaint in isolation.

 Menstrual Cycles, Fertility, and Perimenopause

 Changes in your period are one of the clearest clues.
-You may notice cycles that are shorter, longer, heavier, or lighter or that disappear for months.
+You may notice cycles that are shorter, longer, heavier, or lighter, or that disappear for months.
 Cramps, bloating, breast tenderness, and PMS can become more intense.

 Weight, Energy, and Metabolism